 There are several picturesque villages on the coast, but this is a good stop to enjoy the beautiful sea views of São Miguel.
-This place is popular for its beautiful black sand beaches, but there are many things to do!
+This place is popular for its stunning black sand beaches, but there are many things to do!
 In this article, let’s hear more about this little piece of heaven in the middle of the Atlantic Ocean.

 What is Água d’Alto?